config.local.yaml (git-ignored)

 )

-// messagesOut contains the full conversation including the assistant's reply.
+// itemsOut is the full conversation, ending with the assistant's reply.

 // usage carries aggregated token counts across all turns.